Vision, Mission and Goals

 Judgments of the European Court of Human Rights are a crucial tool in promoting and protecting human rights and redressing human rights violations.
-Towards that end, the EIN envisions the full, consistent, and effective implementation of European Court judgments.
+Towards that end, the European Implementation Network (EIN) envisions the full, consistent, and effective implementation of European Court judgments.

 - To advocate for effective implementation of judgments through improved structures and processes, enhanced transparency, and greater participation of civil society;

 - To build the capacity of NGOs and civil society to effectively engage in implementation processes both in the Council of Europe and at the national level;

 - To facilitate the exchange of information between EIN’s partners and the Council of Europe; and to increase the access of EIN’s partners to Council of Europe decision-makers.